worldoptimizer/HypeDynamicCamera/README.md

 Create transformations based on a square defining the view port for animations and dynamic framing.

+Documentation
+--
+There is a JSDoc based documentation of the functions at https://doxdox.org/worldoptimizer/HypeDynamicCamera

 Content Delivery Network (CDN)
 --